pereira-elizabeth/Machine-Learning-to-extract-intrinsic-parameters-for-a-PIC-platform-/README.md

 - The notebooks are intended as reproducible research scripts, not as a standalone software package.
 - Automated tests are not included at this stage.
-- Some datasets may be preprocessed or reduced versions of experimental data used in the associated manuscript.